captbaritone/webamp/docs/architecture.md

 ## Redux

 Within the core library, state is managed by [Redux].
-In fact, Redux's own docs mention Winamp2-js in the [Apps and Examples](https://redux.js.org/introduction/learning-resources#apps-and-examples) section of their docs!
+In fact, Redux's own docs mention Webamp in the [Apps and Examples](https://redux.js.org/introduction/learning-resources#apps-and-examples) section of their docs!

 Our reducers, and the states they control, can be found in the [reducers](../js/reducers/) directory.